earaya/clearn/README.md

 ## Why?

 Because everyone should know C. Trust me, it'll be good for you; a lot of stuff you currently do will make sense.
-You'll gain insights and appreciation for your preferred language and C. You'll understand memory much, much better.
+You'll gain insights and appreciation for your preferred language and for C. You'll understand how a computer works much, much better.

 ## What?